New black-to-white hole solutions with improved geometry and energy conditions: New black-to-white hole solutions I

-We propose a scheme to construct a RBH through a surgical operation on the function $g\left( {r,a} \right)$.
-The goal of this work is to ensure that the resulting black hole satisfies the following requirements. (i) the spacetime is regular everywhere due to effect of QG, thereby ensuring that the curvature variable remains finite and sub-Planckian; (ii) the violations of energy conditions are limited to the vicinity of the core of black holes, while in the region far from the center of black holes all the energy conditions are satisfied; (iii) Striving for the integrity of the geodesic line, ensuring a smooth and unobstructed flow of material within the RBH; (iv) Enabling matter to pass from a black hole in our universe into a white hole in another universe, thereby upholding the crucial principle of information conservation within the black hole.
-For those purposes, we propose to introduce a cut-off inside the horizon of space time and let the function $g\left( {r,a} \right)$ in Eq.~(\ref{eq3}) take different forms on both sides of the cut-off.
+We propose a scheme to construct the black-to-white holes by modifying the function $g\left( {r,a} \right)$.
+The goal of this work is to ensure that the resulting black hole satisfies the following requirements. (i) the spacetime is regular everywhere due to effects of QG, thereby ensuring that the curvature variable remains finite and sub-Planckian; (ii) the violations of energy conditions are limited to the vicinity of the core of holes, while in the region far from the center of holes all the energy conditions are satisfied; (iii) striving for the integrity of the geodesic line, ensuring a smooth and unobstructed flow of material within the black-to-white holes; (iv) enabling matter to pass from a black hole in our universe into a white hole in another universe, thereby upholding the crucial principle of information conservation within the black hole.
+In fact, obtaining a black-to-white solution that meets the four requirements above is highly challenging.
+For instance, in Ref.~\cite{chb32}, it was proven that for the S-V black hole, when $a$ is non-zero in the function $g\left( {r,a} \right)$, the NEC is violated throughout.
+It means that there is no room for one to construct new smooth solutions with improved energy conditions with usual schemes.
+One potential approach to overcome this limitation is the gluing scheme, which is utilized in general relativity literature to create spacetimes with rich structure~\cite{chx31,chx32,chx33,chx34,chx35,chx36}.
+Inspired by this approach, we can decompose a black-to-white hole solution into two segments intersecting at a gluing surface.
+The ``internal" segment approaching $r = 0$ is influenced by effects of QG, and its spacetime can be described by a known line element, such as Eq.~(\ref{eq2}) or Eq.~(\ref{eq1}), resulting in energy conditions violation, elimination of singularity, and enabling matter traversal towards the white hole.
+Conversely, in the ``outer" segment away from $r = 0$, where effects of QG diminish, the spacetime gradually transitions to the standard Schwarzschild case.
+Additionally, ensuring the continuity of the resultant spacetime and its compliance with Einstein's equation requires consideration of joint conditions at the gluing surface.
+Since one side of the gluing surface corresponds to the a known metric, the form of the metric on the other side can be derived based on the order of the continuity that one wants.
+Under these stringent criteria, the black-to-white solution can be viewed as extension of the line element in Eq.~(\ref{eq2}) or Eq.~(\ref{eq1}), thereby constituting solution to Einstein's equation.
+For the purposes above, we propose to introduce a gluing surface inside the horizon of space time and let the function $g\left( {r,a} \right)$ in Eq.~(\ref{eq3}) take different forms on both sides of the gluing surfaces.
 Specifically, we propose it takes the following form